-The Breastfeeding London Course is a set of 12 monthly Study days (90 hours of lactation specific education) that meets the IBLCE exam requirements.
-It is designed for health care providers and lay people who want to provide accurate, current and evidence-based information about breastfeeding and lactation to expectant/new families.
+The Breastfeeding London Course is a set of 13 monthly/bi-monthly Study days (146 hours of lactation specific education, including 10 hours of education focused on communications/counselling skills) at a postgraduate level of education, that prepares candidates to sit the International Board Lactation Consultant Examiners exam and exceeds the 95 hours Lactation Specific Education requirements.
+It is designed for HCPs and lay professionals who want to provide culturally effective up-to-date evidence-based breastfeeding care and information to expectant/new families.

 The content applies to best practice issues in the clinical setting; it includes didactic, practical clinical and counselling skills, as well as homework.
-We use real clinical cases to help students develop critical thinking and problem-solving skills.
-The Study days are interactive, they enhance multiple kinaesthetic learning styles and include:
+We use real clinical cases to help students develop clinical thinking and problem-solving skills.
+The Study Days are interactive, they enhance multiple kinaesthetic learning styles and they include:

 - Practical activities

 - Clinical cases to enhance critical thinking

 We offer a NEW monthly IBCLC exam prep session (online and free) for all our students, alumane from the full course who want to get ready for sitting the exam.

 A material pack, as well as a Course Certificate, will be issued upon completion; this includes the topics covered from the IBCLE Exam Blueprint.

 We offer 2 modalities of Course delivery: fully live online and a hybrid option (mixture of live online and in-person).
 We use a blended learning approach which includes live interactive online sessions, pre-recorded webinars, in conjunction with a learning management platform.